 The editorial team of Esfera Pública.
-Journal on Governance and Society reaffirms its commitment to the principles of open access, open science, public circulation of knowledge and free dissemination of scientific research.
+Revista en Gobernanza y Sociedad reaffirms its commitment to the principles of open access, open science, the public circulation of knowledge, and the free dissemination of scientific research.

-All academic contents published by the journal are made available through immediate open access, without embargo periods, economic barriers, subscription requirements or prior registration for consultation.
-Any person may access, read, download, copy, distribute, print, search, link to and reuse the published contents under the terms of the Creative Commons Attribution 4.0 International licence (CC BY 4.0), unless expressly stated otherwise.
+All academic contents published by the journal are made available in immediate open access, without embargo periods, economic barriers, subscription requirements, or prior registration for consultation.
+Any person may access, read, download, copy, distribute, print, search, link to, and reuse the published contents in accordance with the terms of the Creative Commons Attribution 4.0 International licence (CC BY 4.0), unless otherwise expressly indicated.

 Esfera Pública.
-Journal on Governance and Society adopts a diamond open access model.
-This means that the journal does not charge authors any fees for submission, evaluation, editing, correction, layout or publication of their texts.
-It also does not charge readers, institutions or libraries for access, download, consultation or reuse of its contents.
+Revista en Gobernanza y Sociedad adopts a diamond, non-commercial, and non-profit open access model.
+This means that the journal does not charge authors any fees for the submission, evaluation, editing, peer review, copyediting, layout, or publication of their texts.
+Nor does it charge readers, institutions, or libraries for access, download, consultation, or reuse of its contents.

-The journal does not apply article processing charges (APCs), submission fees, peer-review fees, page charges, colour charges, withdrawal charges or publication fees.
-The editorial funding of the journal is provided by its publishing institution, El Colegio de Jalisco A. C., in accordance with its commitment to research, scholarly dissemination and public access to knowledge.
+The journal does not apply article processing charges (APCs), submission fees, peer-review fees, page charges, colour charges, manuscript withdrawal fees, or publication fees.
+The journal’s editorial funding is provided by its publishing institution, El Colegio de Jalisco, A. C., in accordance with its commitment to research, scholarly communication, open science, and public access to knowledge.

 1. Budapest Open Access Initiative (2002)

 The journal shares the principle that scientific knowledge should circulate freely as a public good.
 In accordance with the Budapest Open Access Initiative, Esfera Pública.
-Journal on Governance and Society guarantees the open and free availability of the scientific information disseminated through its platform, without economic, legal or technical barriers that prevent reading, downloading, copying, distributing, printing, searching or linking to its contents.
+Revista en Gobernanza y Sociedad guarantees the open and free availability of the scientific information disseminated through its platform, without economic, legal, or technical barriers that prevent reading, downloading, copying, distributing, printing, searching, or linking.

 2. Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities (2003)

-The journal adopts open access as a means to expand the visibility, accessibility, circulation, preservation and social usefulness of scientific research.
-Published contents are distributed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0), which allows users to share, adapt, transform and build upon the published material, including for commercial purposes, provided that appropriate credit is given to the authors, the original source of publication is cited and any changes made are indicated.
+The journal adopts open access as a means to expand the visibility, accessibility, circulation, preservation, and social usefulness of scientific research.
+Contents published under the Creative Commons Attribution 4.0 International licence (CC BY 4.0) may be shared, adapted, transformed, and reused, provided that appropriate credit is given to the authors, the original source of publication is cited, and any changes made are indicated.

 3. Bethesda Statement on Open Access Publishing (2003)

-The journal recognises that open access must be supported by rigorous, transparent and academically responsible editorial processes.
-Open publication of research results does not replace or weaken academic review; on the contrary, it requires clear standards of evaluation, integrity, traceability, preservation and editorial quality.
+The journal recognises that open access must be sustained by rigorous, transparent, and academically responsible editorial processes.
+The open publication of research results does not replace or weaken scholarly review; on the contrary, it requires clear standards of evaluation, integrity, traceability, preservation, and editorial quality.

 4. San Francisco Declaration on Research Assessment (DORA, 2012)

-The journal recognises that the quality, relevance and impact of research should not be assessed exclusively through aggregate metrics, such as journal impact factors.
+The journal recognises that the quality, relevance, and impact of research should not be assessed exclusively through aggregate metrics, such as journal impact factors.
 Esfera Pública.
-Journal on Governance and Society supports academic assessment based on the intrinsic quality of contributions, their relevance, methodological rigour, argumentative soundness, social significance and contribution to knowledge.
+Revista en Gobernanza y Sociedad supports scholarly assessment based on the intrinsic quality of contributions, their relevance, methodological rigour, argumentative strength, social significance, and contribution to knowledge.

 Copyright and licence

-Authors retain copyright over their works and grant Esfera Pública.
-Journal on Governance and Society the right of first publication.
+Authors retain the economic rights over their works and grant Esfera Pública.
+Revista en Gobernanza y Sociedad the right of first publication.

-Published contents are distributed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0), unless expressly stated otherwise.
-This licence allows users to copy, redistribute, remix, transform and build upon the material in any medium or format, including for commercial purposes, provided that appropriate credit is given to the authors, the original source of publication is cited and any changes made are indicated.
+Published contents are distributed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0), unless otherwise expressly indicated.
+This licence allows users to copy, redistribute, remix, transform, and build upon the material in any medium or format, provided that appropriate credit is given to the authors, the original source of publication is cited, and any changes made are indicated.

 The official version of the licence is available at: https://creativecommons.org/licenses/by/4.0/